osama127001/Java/README.md

 * Now add a class, which will be served as an entity in relation with the database.
-* An example repository class with main function is shown below:

       import javax.persistence.*;
       import java.io.Serializable;